-(A) Correlation studies were performed comparing the results from the TRUFORMA canine cortisol and IMMULITE cortisol assays using 61 canine samples.
+(A) Correlation studies were performed comparing the results from the TRUFORMA canine cortisol and IMMULITE veterinary cortisol assays using 64 canine serum samples.
+49 serum samples provided valid quantifiable results for both assays and were analyzed.
 Dotted lines represent 95% CI for the linear regression line.
-(B) Bland-Altman bias plots were generated by plotting the mean concentrations vs. the % difference ([TRUFORMA - IMMULITE]/mean).
+(B) Bland-Altman bias plots were generated by plotting the mean concentrations (average of TRUFORMA and IMMULITE) vs. the difference (TRUFORMA - IMMULITE).
 Dotted lines represent 95% limits of agreement.
-"The 95% CI for the bias includes the line of equality, indicating no bias.